glennlea1525/Latex-for-Docs/latex-root-file.md

----
-title: Structuring a LaTeX Root File
+# Structuring a LaTeX Root File

-description: This topic provides a simplified root file.
+This topic provides a simplified root file.
-layout: single
-categories: latex
----
-{% include toc icon="gears" title="Contents" %}

 A root file in LaTeX gives the document its structure.
 The title page, stylesheets, table of contents, chapters, and appendices are references in the root file using `\include` commands.

 ## Root File Sections